BryanHogan/bryanhogan-blog-content/blog/obsidian-astro-submodule.md

 Now we will be adding the smaller repository that only has two folders to the larger repository that has our front-end stuff as a submodule.

 When using Astro we want our markdown content within a folder of the content folder.
 Use `git submodule add small-repository-link src/content` to add the two folders.
+Replace the link with your repository that has the markdown files.

 Add, commit and push that this new submodule has been added.